 The majority of wireless lavalier microphone systems work in the 470–952 MHz UHF (Ultra High Frequency) frequency range.
 Some operate in the 49–216 MHZ VHF (Very High Frequency) range.
 VHF systems will have fewer accessible channels yet being generally cheaper.
 Furthermore, very long antennae are needed for VHF.

 The UHF wireless lavalier microphone system, however, has a number of channels that are easily accessible for wireless microphone systems.
 You may get very high audio quality and support several concurrent systems in the UHF frequency.

 As for the 2.4GHz, we think it is the best wireless lavaleir microphone system if you are tight on budget.
 These systems run on a frequency range of 83 MHz between 2.400 GHz and 2.483 GHz.
 The same thing as WiFi.
 These microphones are simple to use, lightweight, and portable.
 They typically have a shorter range than UHF wireless microphones.
 However, if you keep your camera at a reasonable distance, this shouldn't be an issue.
 Why bother with live audio if the subject is a tiny figure in the distance?

 How to set up wireless lavalier microphone system?

-Setting up a wireless microphone may appear more difficult than plugging in a conventional microphone.
+Setting up a wireless lavalier microphone for iPhone, camera and alike devices may appear more difficult than plugging in a conventional microphone.
 The following is a general setup tutorial for the vast majority of wireless microphone systems on the market.